On the last track, we discussed the differences found between

 On this track, we will present three temperamental disturbances and how

-these affect a client’s vulnerability for bipolar disorder: hyperthymic,
+these effect a client’s vulnerability for bipolar disorder: hyperthymic,

 cyclothymic, and dysthymic.